anttisalonen/progbook/rst/py4.rst

 *Exercise*: Finish the program to remove unnecessary edges.
 See the pseudocode above for the principle.
 Use your traversal function to determine whether a node depends on another.

 By the way, the Graphviz suite also includes a tool called "tred" which performs transitive reduction similarly to our code.
-You can also use this to validate the output of your program.
+You can use this to validate the output of your program.

 *Exercise*: Look up the source code for "tred" in the Graphviz source.